 Because Brian was there.
 I said.

-In our case, Brian, is the offender.
-He’s the young man who’d been breaking into our house repeatedly for more than four months two winters ago.
-I wasn’t called last time because protocol says the victim should not speak at the same panel the offender is attending.
+In our case, Brian Quain, was the offender.
+He’s the young man who’d been breaking into our house repeatedly for more than six months two winters ago.
+I wasn’t called to the panel last time because protocol says the victim should not speak if the offender is attending.

 Yes.
 I said.
-It’s mandated; part of his sentence.
+It’s mandatory; part of his sentence.